 Private Sale Background Checks – Helps make a private sale more secure.
 Sell a gun to someone you know by ensuring they are eligible to purchase a firearm in Texas and finalize the transaction in our secure environment.

 Background Checks for 1 on 1 sales

 INBOUND FFL STORAGE POLICY 1.
 All inbound FFL transfers to Texas Gun Experience are expected to be picked up within 30 days, unless express arrangements are made in writing via this e-mail.
 2. All inbound FFL transfers that have not been picked up within 30 days will be subject to a storage fee of $20 per serialized item, per month or any part of a month thereafter.
 3. Any FFL transfers that have not been picked up within 90 days will become the property of Texas Gun Experience, and may be subject to being sold to cover storage and other expenses, without compensation to the transferee.
-This policy is effective September 15th, 2021 and applies to all requested/received after this date.
 NOTE: While this policy does NOT apply to NFA transfer items during the waiting period while pending tax stamp approval by the ATF, it DOES apply to inbound NFA items if the process has NOT been started (IE. NFA transfer fee paid & tax stamp purchased).

 What are FFL Transfers?